vitorallo/C7SigmaTools/README.md

 1.  **Generate KQL Files:**
     To convert Sigma rules and generate individual `.kql` files organized by MITRE ATT&CK tactics/techniques in the `KQL/` directory, run:
     ```bash
-    python trySigmaConversion.py
+    python trySigmaConversion.py <optional: folder inside sigma where to fetch rules, default "rules">
     ```
-    This script will process all `.yml` files found within the `sigma/rules/` directory structure.
+    This script will process all `.yml` files found within the `sigma/<specified folder>/` directory structure.

 2.  **Populate SQLite Database:**
     To convert Sigma rules and populate the `rules.db` SQLite database with rule metadata and KQL queries, run: